espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit-v1.2.rst

    * - Extension Header
      - Mount the extension boards having such connectors here.
    * - Reset Button
-     - Press this button to restart the system
+     - Press this button to restart the system.
    * - Boot Button
      - Holding down **Boot** and then pressing **Reset** initiates Firmware Download mode for downloading firmware through the serial port.
    * - USB-UART/JTAG Port